cksajil/ML-Roadmap-Malayalam/deep_learning/softmax_activation.md

 ## What is a classifier?

 Lets start with understanding what a classifier algorithm is.
 An algorithm which can tell whether a person is wearing mask or not is an example of a classifier.
-Also detecting alphanumeric characters in a vehiles number plate is also a classification task.
+Another example is detecting alphanumeric characters in a vehile's number plate.
 At a given position it could be digits (0-9) or some letters (A-Z) possible.

 Classifiers can be binary classifier or multiclass classifiers.
 The mask detection is a binary classification example and we can say recognising alpha numeric characters in a number plate is a multi-class classification example.